futurice/Dacne/README.md

 ##### Font sizes
 ##### Seperate pages and layouts for different device categories

-#### Implement deep analytics to track both user actions and bugs
+#### Implement deep analytics to track user's and the app's behavior

 #### Support frequent updates
-Update experience should be as smooth as possible with automatic data and settings migrations when necessary The apps can't require extensive testing periods before updates, but try to make it up with fast reaction times to defects that get into production.
-The app needs to gracefully handle unhandled exceptions from secondary features (such as ads, logging, notifications).
+Update experience should be as smooth as possible with automatic data and settings migrations when necessary.
+The apps can't require extensive testing periods before updates, but try to make it up with fast reaction times to defects that slip into production.
+The app needs to gracefully handle unhandled exceptions from secondary features (such as ads, logging, and notifications).
 However, it is important that these events are logged and sent to an analytics backend.
   - Logged errors and crashes need to be available to the developer asap.
   - StackTraces and other error data needs to be as accurate as possible.
 It should include information on how to reproduce the event in debuggable environment.

-#### (optional) Implement different GUIs and navigation structures for different devices (WP, Win 8, (Xbox One, iOS and Android with Xamarin))
+#### (optional) Implement different GUIs and navigation structures for different devices (phones, desktops, tablets, living room devices, head-mounted devices..)

 #### (optional) Handle authentication